-(Note added 1/11/2018 – this article, more than any other, is getting daily traffic on my blog.
-It ‘s now the second most read article on the blog behind It’s AP ex(sc)am time again!.
+(Note updated 3/21/2018 – this article, more than any other, gets non-stop daily traffic on my blog from around the country and is now the most read article on the blog.
+It’s AP ex(sc)am time again! is number two.
 I’d appreciate it if readers would leave a comment below about what prompted them to search for and read this article.
 Thank you!
 I am also open to suggestions for additions or clarifications to the material contained herein.)

 This article was prompted by the comments of a parent to my last blog article.
 Those comments were made on Nextdoor, not on this site.
 (The Nextdoor link will only work for local residents who have Nextdoor accounts.)

 Referring to the new math curriculum “pathways” or course sequences from 6th through 8th grades, the parent said:

 I would add that these new pathways and CPM curriculum (2014) were unveiled with promises that they would provide a deeper and more comprehensive math program.
 My observation is that this curriculum is more confusing and less comprehensive.
 I have two daughters who enthusiastically take Math at RSM and who can explain how little material is covered in CPM textbooks and what a superficial foundation they provide in math.

 RSM is “The Russian School of Math,” a private organization with an office in San Mateo and many other locations across the U.S.

 The CPM (College Preparatory Math, www.cpm.org) mathematics textbook series is used in many classes at Aragon High School (as well as some other SMUHSD schools such as Hillsdale HS).
 According to Superintendent Dr. Joan Rosas, it was also adopted by SMFCSD middle schools to align their curriculum with the high school curriculum.